AngryBeaver/beavers-crafting/README.md

 - none customized AnyOf ingredients will consume a random fitting ingredient of your inventory.

 ### Settings
+- You can enable or disable attendants for recipes feature 0.7.x default it is disabled.

 ![img.png](pictures/toolconfig.png)

 - You can enable or disable tools for recipes feature 0.5.x default it is disabled.